Copying an environment

 Copying an environment in the same region

-The Copy Environment window displays.
-The current region is selected as the Destination Region.
+3. The Copy Environment window displays.
+Destination Region defaults to the current region.
 To copy to another region, see Copying an environment to another region.

 Optionally:

-- If you leave the copy page or sign out of Skytap, the copy process continues automatically. sends you an email when the copy process is complete.
+• If you leave the copy page or sign out of Skytap, the copy process continues automatically.
+Skytap sends you an email when the copy process is complete.

-- (Optional) After the copy is complete, restart the source environment (if it was automatically suspended).
-Skytap does not automatically restart the environment.
+6. (Optional) After the copy is complete, restart the source environment (if it was automatically suspended).
+Skytap doesn’t automatically restart the environment.

 Changes to an environment during the copy process